STORM-IRIT/Radium-Engine/README.md

 The following platforms and tool chains have been tested and should work :

 * *Windows* : MSVC 2015 or higher, MinGW-32 4.9.2 or higher (with Qt Creator).
-* *Mac OSX* : clang with XCode
+* *Mac OSX* : gcc 4.8 or higher, Apple clang
 * *Linux* : gcc 4.8 or higher, clang

 ## Build instructions

 ### Getting submodules
-Assimp is a submodule : you can get it by running these two commands
+Eigen, Assimp, glbinding are submodules : you can get them by running these two commands
 ```
 $ git submodule init
 $ git submodule update